Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Calibration and imaging

 \item We perform DI-calibration on the resulting visibilities after step \ref{step:sub}.
-The initial calibration model consists of six sources, viz.
-3C61.1 (intrinsic flux $F_{\text{int}}\sim$~38 Jy at 151.5~MHz; \citealt{baldwin1985}), 3C220.3 ($F_{\text{int}}\sim$38~Jy at 150~MHz; \citealt{cohen2007}), LQAC 244+085 001 ($F_{\text{int}}\sim$6.2~Jy at 151.5~MHz; \citealt{baldwin1985}), NVSS J011045+873822 ($F_{\text{int}}\sim$5.1~Jy at 151.5~MHz; \citealt{baldwin1985}), NVSS J190350+853648 ($F_{\text{int}}\sim$4.9~Jy at 151.5~MHz; \citealt{baldwin1985}) and NVSS J062205+871948 ($F_{\text{int}}\sim$4.9~Jy at 151.5~MHz; \citealt{baldwin1985}).
-All sources, except for 3C61.1, are represented by delta functions, and a power-law representing their corresponding source spectra with an assumed, but typical, spectral index of $-0.8$.
+The initial calibration model consists of six sources listed in table~\ref{tab:cal_model}, with intrinsic flux values ($F_{int}$) taken from \cite{cohen2007} (for 3C220.3) and \cite{baldwin1985} (remaining sources).
+All sources, except for 3C61.1, are represented by delta functions and a power-law representing their corresponding source spectra with an assumed but a typical spectral index of $-0.8$.
 The radio galaxy 3C61.1 has a more complicated morphology, and its model is adapted from the intrinsic sky-model used in the LOFAR-EoR calibration pipeline \citep{mertens2020}.
 The 3C61.1 model uses delta functions and shapelets to represent the source, and a third-order log-polynomial represents the spectrum.
-We use a calibration solution interval of 2 minutes to maintain a significant Signal-to-Noise ratio per solution and carry out 5 ADMM iterations with a regularization parameter of $\rho=5$ using \textsc{sagecal-co} \citep{yatawatta2016}.
+We use a calibration solution interval of 2 minutes to maintain a significant Signal-to-Noise ratio per solution and carry out 5 ADMM iterations with a regularisation parameter of $\rho=5$ using \textsc{sagecal-co} \citep{yatawatta2016}.
 We also remove the $|\vect{u}|<10$ baselines during this step.
 We do not use a beam model during calibration, and the flux scale of the visibilities post-calibration is on an apparent scale (i.e. uncorrected for the average beam).
-Currently, the primary beam model for AARTFAAC-HBA tiles is not implemented in \textsc{sagecal-co}, and efforts are ongoing to utilize the present LOFAR-HBA tile beam model for AARTFAAC-HBA calibration.
+Currently, the primary beam model for AARTFAAC-HBA tiles is not implemented in \textsc{sagecal-co}, and efforts are ongoing to utilise the present LOFAR-HBA tile beam model for AARTFAAC-HBA calibration.
 Therefore, to avoid notable differential primary beam effects, all six sources chosen for this intermediate gain calibration step reside within a $\sim 7^{\circ}$ radius around the NCP.
-Since the primary beam does not change substantially within this radius, the corrected visibilities are close to the correct flux-scale. \item The calibrated visibilities are imaged and deconvolved using the multiscale \texttt{CLEAN} feature of \textsc{wsclean} \citep{offringa2014,offringa2017}, using a cleaning threshold of $0.7\sigma$, with a `Briggs --0.1' weighting-scheme and $|\vect{u}| > 50$ baselines in order to avoid bright degree-scale diffuse emission severely affecting the deconvolution process.
+The corrected visibilities are close to the correct flux scale since the primary beam does not change substantially within this radius. \item The calibrated visibilities are imaged and deconvolved using the multiscale \texttt{CLEAN} feature of \textsc{wsclean} \citep{offringa2014,offringa2017}, using a cleaning threshold of $0.7\sigma$, with a `Briggs --0.1' weighting-scheme and $|\vect{u}| > 50$ baselines in order to avoid bright degree-scale diffuse emission severely affecting the deconvolution process.

 \item The steps \ref{step:DIcal} and \ref{step:clean} were repeated three times in a "self-cal" loop using the improved calibration model (updated with the clean components) obtained after each iteration.
 For each iteration, we use an auto-masking threshold \citep{offringa2017} of $8\sigma$, $5\sigma$, and $3\sigma$ respectively, where $\sigma$ is the image rms.
 The final CLEAN model contains~$4924$ components (delta functions and Gaussians) to represent the compact sources in the field.